kubernetes/enhancements/keps/sig-autoscaling/2021-scale-from-zero/README.md

   cluster required to make on upgrade, in order to make use of the enhancement?
 -->

 As this KEP changes the allowed values for `minReplicas`, special care is required for the downgrade case to not prevent any kind of updates for HPA objects using `minReplicas: 0`.
-The alpha code already accepts `minReplicas: 0` with the flag enabled or disabled since Kubernetes version 1.16 downgrades to any version >= 1.16 aren't an issue.
+API validation has accepted `minReplicas: 0` with the `HPAScaleToZero` feature gate enabled since Kubernetes 1.16, so downgrades to any version >= 1.16 will not reject existing HPA objects.

-Before downgrading all HPAs need to be set to `minReplicas: 1` to avoid any deployments being stuck at `replicas: 1`.
+Before downgrading to a version without the condition-based implementation, all HPAs using `minReplicas: 0` should be set to `minReplicas: 1` and their workloads scaled to at least one replica, otherwise workloads currently scaled to `replicas: 0` may remain stuck at `replicas: 0` (the old controller cannot distinguish "manually paused" from "HPA scaled to zero" without the `ScaledToZero` condition).

 ### Version Skew Strategy